bjohas/Ubuntu-keyboard-map-like-OS-X/README.md

     ctrl
     SHIFT
     super FN alt hyper SPACE ctrl hyper
 Compared to the above map, it swaps ctrl and hyper (Note: Not quite for the xmodmap, but close enough, see comments below.
-Nonte also that I'm undecided about not swapping the keys to the right of SPACE, or maybe placing an alt key there.
+Note also that I'm undecided about not swapping the keys to the right of SPACE, or maybe placing an alt key there.
 There are advantages/disadvantages to that.)

 The above keyboard layout is that one that I'm used to for the OS-X-terminal, and I can now bind the hyper key to other OS-X-type functions that I might want: Chiefly
  - x/c/v for copy/cut/paste (via autokey, so that it works in xemacs too), as well as e.g.